DataDog/chaos-controller/README.md

 * `make install` will create the CRD for the `Disruption` kind
 * `make deploy` will apply the needed manifests to create the controller deployment

+### Chaos pod template

+The [manager configmap](config/manager/config.yaml) contains the chaos pod template (`pod-template.json`) used to generate injection and cleanup pods.
+This template can be customized but you have to keep in mind that some fields are overridden by the controller itself when generating the pod:

+* `.Metadata.GenerateName` is filled with a name like `chaos-<instace_name>-<mode>-` so it generates chaos pod names automatically
+* `.Metadata.Namespace` is filled with the same namespace as the targeted pod
+* `.Metadata.Labels`: a bunch of labels are added to existing labels
+	* `chaos.datadoghq.com/pod-mode`: the mode of the pod (`inject` or `cleanup`)
+	* `chaos.datadoghq.com/target-pod`: the pod targeted by the chaos pod
+	* `chaos.datadoghq.com/disruption-kind`: the chaos pod failure kind
+* `.Spec.NodeName` is filled with the same value as the targeted pod node name to fix the chaos pod on the same node as the targeted pod
+* `.Spec.Containers[0].Image` is filled with the chaos injector image
+* `.Spec.Containers[0].Args` is filled with arguments built for the chaos injector image

 ## Contributing

 Please read the [contributing documentation](CONTRIBUTING.md) for more information.